 |Well, no … but … yes.|

 When I gave my life to God, I came to him because I needed something.
 I prayed to Him in the hopes that He was real and that He would consider giving me a second chance at life.
-I wasn’t sure that I truly believed in Him though.
-Actually, I wasn’t sure I wanted God to actually be real.
-Yes, I needed help, but what was the price I would have to pay.
-I grew up believing that no one did anything for nothing, and I did not believe that God if He existed at all, would be any different.
-And, I will admit that I found out later that I was right.
+I wasn’t sure that I truly believed in Him, though.
+Actually, I wasn’t sure I wanted God actually to be real.
+Yes, I needed help, but what was the price I would have to pay?
+I grew up believing that no one did anything for nothing, and I did not believe that God, if He existed at all, would be any different.
+And I will admit that I found out later that I was right.
 He does want something … everything.

 I wasn’t looking for religion.
 I wasn’t looking for a “savior.”
 I wasn’t interested in joining any church.
 I didn’t care about any Bible.
 I needed and wanted help changing.
 I did not want to be that man anymore.
 I did not want to be an abuser.
 I did not want to be a drug addict anymore.
-I did not want to be that man that my children and wife feared.
+I did not want to be the man my children and wife feared.
 I didn’t want to hurt people anymore.
-All I had was hope that God could, maybe somehow, help me change for real.
+All I had was hope that God could somehow help me change for real.
 So, as my journey with God began, I knew I had to make some real decisions.
-If God, if He really existed, was going to have a chance at changing me, I knew I would have to not fight Him.
+If God, if He really existed, was going to have a chance at changing me, I knew I would not have to fight Him.
 If I began the “change” process resisting Him, I knew I might as well just quit right there and stop playing games.
 Real change demands real choices.
 So, as I began attending a small local Spanish church, I began making those decisions.

 1. He must be omniscient.
 This means that for God to be a real GOD, He must be able to know everything, past, present, and future, and all at the same time.
 If He cannot do that, He is no God.

 2. He must be omnipresent.
-This means that for God to be a real GOD, He must be able to be anywhere, or everywhere, or wherever He wants, or all at the same time.
+This means that for God to be a real GOD, He must be able to be anywhere, everywhere, wherever He wants, or all at the same time.
 If He cannot do that, He is no God.

 I don’t know about you, but all of that scares the hell out of me.
 I only have to start to imagine the kind of power God has to have for me to feel so small and powerless in comparison.
-I don’t understand how others talk about the Lord as if He were just some buddy of ours that does our bidding.
+I don’t understand how others talk about the Lord as if He were just some buddy of ours who does our bidding.
 I grew up around people who were more powerful than me.
 I saw how they misused their strength, size, and abilities to impose themselves on me and others.
-I never easily disregard strength, authority, and power, in others.
-I tend to do as the Russians, I “trust, but verify.”
+I never easily disregard strength, authority, and power in others.
+I tend to do as the Russians: I “trust, but verify.”